wp-plugins/sparkplug/readme.txt

  - fillColor = hex/bool -- a hex value to color in underneath the line, or false to disable [recommened]
  - lineColor = hex -- what color should the line be
  - defaultPixelsPerValue = int -- how many pixels between values

+== Changelog ==

+= 1.1 =
+ - Updated version of jQuery Sparkline plugin packaged.
+Compatible with latest jQuery
+ - Fixed defaults in sparkplug() so you can call it without a parameter

+= 1.0 =
+ - Initial release